-Swimming in Schools funding is a contribution to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.
+The Swimming in Schools initiative provides funding to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.

 The 2020/21 Victorian Budget allocated $11.2 million to swimming and water safety education in Victorian government primary, specialist, and English language schools as well as Catholic primary schools.
 This funding builds on the $46 million already invested in swimming and water safety education since 2017.